 10. Spencer (2021)

-During her Christmas holidays with the royal family at the Sandringham estate in Norfolk, England, Diana decides to leave her marriage to Prince Charles.
+Diana Spencer, struggling with mental-health problems during her Christmas holidays with the Royal Family at their Sandringham estate in Norfolk, England, decides to end her decade-long marriage to Prince Charles.

 I'll admit, I'm hoping director Larrain, who made the impressive still-life that was JACKIE, gooses this movie up a bit.
 Makes it move.
 Injects some passion instead of restraint.
 Regardless I'm sure it will be a signature tour de force by Stewart, who has, to our collective shame, never been nominated for an Oscar (or even a lousy Globe! not that she probably laments that).
 Let's fix that.